jlheater/test-project-123456/docs/build-system/makefile-targets.md

 # Makefile Targets Reference

+This document describes the standard make targets that all projects must implement, regardless of programming language.
+If you're migrating from the previous build system (using .build-cpp or .build-python targets), see the [Migration Guide](migration-guide.md).

 ## Standard Targets

 These targets represent the common interface that all projects must implement, regardless of their programming language.